Abandoned Australia: 100 spine-tingling places you won't want to visit

 Cresta Valley Ski Resort, Mount Buffalo, Victoria

-The stationary lifts strewn on the slopes of Cresta Valley are the only sign that this part of Mount Buffalo was once a busy ski area.
-It used to be home to a 26-room ski lodge, known as the Cresta Valley Lodge, along with a restaurant, cafe and ski school, but devastating bush fires in 2006 destroyed the resort and much of its infrastructure.
+It used to be home to a 26-room ski lodge, known as the Cresta Valley Lodge, along with a restaurant, café and ski school, but devastating bush fires in 2006 destroyed the resort and much of its infrastructure.
 The ski resort was never rebuilt and just the derelict lifts remain.

 Silverton, New South Wales

-Step back in time along the heritage walking trail that winds around this characterful “ghost town”, now a tourist attraction in the far western reaches of New South Wales.
-Silverton was home to 3,000 people, but most had left by the 1890s to work in the mines of nearby Broken Hill, many taking their homes with them, literally: buildings were transported by donkeys, camels or bullocks.
-After seeing the ruined Methodist church, old schoolhouse, gaol and cemetery, quench your thirst at the Silverton Hotel.
-The ruins of the original, which burnt down in 1918, can be seen next door.
+Step back in time along the heritage walking trail that winds around this characterful 'ghost town', now a tourist attraction in the far western reaches of New South Wales.
+Silverton was home to 3,000 people, but most had left by the 1890s to work in the mines of nearby Broken Hill, many taking their homes with them.
+They did so literally: buildings were transported by donkeys, camels or bullocks.

 Menzies, Western Australia

 Rusting cars and the crumbling ruins of an old bakery are some of the abandoned places that can be explored in Menzies.
 Like so many of the small gold mining towns in the state’s goldfields, it went from boom to bust.
-After the Lady Shenton mine was founded its population peaked at 10,000 with numerous hotels, breweries and a hospital built.
-Now the town, whose high street retains some handsome heritage sandstone buildings including its town hall, has around 150 residents.

 Milparinka, New South Wales

 For a slice of mid-19th-century history and a fascinating insight into Australia’s early mining heritage, head to Milparinka, a minuscule historic mining settlement that began life in the 1880s on the banks of Evelyn Creek.
-The Milparinka Heritage Precinct, in the extreme northwest of New South Wales, includes the crumbling remains of a 19th-century courthouse, old post office building (pictured) and long deserted family home, the Baker House.

 Terowie, South Australia

-Strewn along an old railway track in South Australia lie a handful of well-preserved heritage homes and a disused station.
-Terowie was established as a railway town in the 19th century and was home to around 2,000 people at one point.
 It’s now a designated historic area and home to less than 200.
-Stroll along its heritage walk to peep into the preserved facades of its old stores (one of which is now the Terowie Tea Rooms), and spot the town's first building, the Terowie Hotel, as well as its old railway yard and station.
+Stroll along its heritage walk to peep into the preserved façades of its old stores (one of which is now the Terowie Tea Rooms), and spot the town's first building, the Terowie Hotel, as well as its old railway yard and station.

 Gwalia, Western Australia

 Another gold-rush relic, Gwalia grew around the Sons of Gwalia mine which was built after three prospectors from Coolgardie first discovered a gold reef in 1896.
 One of the largest gold mines in Australia, it closed in 1963 and within a fortnight pretty much all the residents had left, abandoning their homes and businesses.
-It’s now an atmospheric open-air museum where visitors can walk around these empty buildings, including the state’s first government-owned hotel, and visit the museum in the former mine office.

 Cassilis, Victoria

 South of Omeo in East Gippsland, the Cassilis Historical Area houses all that remains of the once prosperous King Cassilis Mine.
 Remnants of the township that started up around the gold mine in the late 19th century can also be glimpsed in this forested site that was at one time home to around 1,000.
-Despite devastating bushfires in 1939, some of the town, mine and processing plant buildings remain, including parts of an old explosives magazine store.

 Arltunga, Northern Territory

 A cluster of resilient stone structures lie in the 5,000-hectare Arltunga Historical Reserve, just to the east of Alice Springs in the East MacDonnell Ranges.
 They are the long-deserted remnants of the first European settlement in Central Australia, originally established by miners who came to look for gold in 1887.
-A few years after the area's alluvial gold had gone in 1896, a government battery and cyanide works opened.
-The ruins of these works remain, along with the parts of the old mines, the police station and jail.

 Rothwell Inn, Little River, Victoria

-The ruins of the old Rothwell Inn are a striking sight, silhouetted against a backdrop of the You Yangs in southern Victoria.
 What remains of the 19th-century inn can be seen by the banks of the river on the overland track between Geelong and Melbourne.
 Originally named the Travellers’ Rest, the public house was the start of the little rural settlement which began to grow up here in 1839.

 Weirs Cove, Kangaroo Island, South Australia

-The ruins of Weirs Cove storehouse, which are perched by the cliffs in Flinders Chase National Park, have been partially restored.
-The storehouse was built in 1908 to house supplies for keepers of the remote Cape du Couedic lighthouse.
 On a hike, it’s possible to see the remains of a jetty and flying fox just below, which were constructed to winch goods up the cliff.
 After the lighthouse was automated in the 1950s, the limestone storehouse was left to deteriorate.

 Capertee National Park, New South Wales